COVID-19 VISITING INFORMATION

 Tickets must be booked online in advance for the day and time slot you wish to visit.
 This applies to members as well as day visitors.

 This is to help with social distancing on arrival and enable us to carefully control the number of people on site.
-From 18th September it is mandatory for us to keep contact details of the lead person in any group or family for 21 days for Test and Trace purposes.
-There are three time slots for arrivals:
+As per the new Government rules, we need to take details from all visitors over the age of 16 for Test and Trace.

-You can arrive at any time during your slot (although it would help if you do not all arrive at the beginning).
+The 1-hour arrival time slots are: 10am, 11am, 12pm and 1pm.
 Once on-site you can stay as long as you like until we close at 4.30 pm.

 During Your Visit